Michelin Logo

 Michelin Logo 1997-2017

-Since that time, the brand has finally brought Bibendum back into its logo, making it friendly.
-Next to it on a blue background is the inscription “Michelin.”
-In parallel, in 1997, another version appeared – in the form of an oblique company name.
-It is also still used today, harmoniously complementing the graphic sign.
+Since then, the brand has finally brought Bibendum back into its logo, making it friendly.
+Next to it, the word “Michelin” appeared on a blue background.
+In parallel, in 1997, another variant appeared – in the form of a slanted company name.
+It is also used to this day, harmoniously complementing the graphic sign.

 2017 – today